-Per California and Florida, despite the current state and municipal policies set in place to curve the impact of COVID-19, residential construction is still considered essential business as of March 24, 2020.
+Per California and Florida, despite the current state and municipal policies set in place to curve the impact of COVID-19, the majority of residential construction is still considered essential business as of March 24, 2020.
 Therefore, many home improvement and home repair projects can still take place.

 When you are out on the job with a property owner, we suggest you adopt risk management procedures for the property owner(s) and your safety.
 Below are a few standard best practices: